 Surcharge for Submittal of Non-Electronic Application: If a member submits a paper application, this fee applies and is included in the check payable to Wisconsin Swimming.

-Deck Registration: Athlete registration application and fee submitted at a Meet to the Meet Host.
-A Meet Host must accept deck registration(s) unless the sanctioned Meet Information specifies otherwise.
-Fee includes a five dollar ($5.00) surcharge for submittal of a non-electronic registration application.
-The Meet Host retains fifteen dollars ($15.00) as a handling fee.

 In the event of duplicate registrations, there shall be NO REFUNDS except as authorized by the LSC Administrative Manager.

 Transfers and Fees

 A swimmer transferring representation from one club to another, or to unattached status, must do so according to Article 303 of the USA Swimming Rules and Regulations.
-A swimmer must apply for transfer by writing to the LSC Administrative Manager stating the swimmer’s name, address, birth date, name of club from which transferring, date of last competition with that club, and name of new club (if any) to which the swimmer intends to attach after the completion of the one hundred twenty (120) day unattached period.
-For convenience, a transfer form is available for the Club Registration Officer or LSC Administrative Manager.
+A swimmer must initiate a transfer request in the new USA Swimming SWIMS / OMR website.
+Log into the member account, under the “General Tab” Click on the “Club Transfer” pill.
+Click on the down facing arrow under the current club.
+Click on the “Initiate Transfer” title.
+Type in the new club to which the swimmer intends to attach after the completion of the sixty (60) day unattached period. and the name of the person initiating the transfer.
+This person may be either the parent or the athlete, then click “Submit Transfer”..

-The LSC Administrative Manager will determine the dates of the period for swimming unattached (WI-UN).
-The LSC Administrative Manager sends a letter with the attachment date and competition rules to the Club Registration Officer.
+SWIMS / OMR will determine the dates of the period for swimming unattached (WI-UN).

 If a club secures a court judgment against a swimmer, the swimmer shall be ineligible to participate in any swimming events.